DePayFi/public-documentation/docs/payments/supported/wallets.md

 DePay integrates the Solana Mobile Wallet Adapter to easily interact with mobile wallets on Android and Saga.

-## WalletConnect
+## Solana Pay

-DePay integrates WalletConnect via DePay's own WalletConnect bridge/relay.
+DePay supportes the Solana Pay QR-code-based hand-over protocol.